DEGAorg/injective-contracts/README.md

 ### Unit Test Rust Code Coverage

+Unit test code coverage is shown in text at the end of the `cargo make unit-test` command.

-To check rust code coverage at the command line run `cargo make unit-cov-text` or via a generated web report via `cargo make unit-cov-html-open`.
+To check rust code coverage at the command line directly, run `cargo make unit-cov-text` or via a generated web report via `cargo make unit-cov-html-open`.

 If the open command does not work on your machine, you may need to manually navigate to the HTML file generated